 How many primary and secondary schools are there in Abu Dhabi?

-The Ministry of Education in the UAE is responsible for three regions in Abu Dhabi: Abu Dhabi City, Al Ain, and Al Gharbia.
+The Abu Dhabi Education Council in the UAE is responsible for three regions in Abu Dhabi: Abu Dhabi City, Al Ain, and Al Gharbia.
 In total, there are 296 public schools.
 Cycle 1 (Primary) schools cover Kindergarten through grade 5.
 Secondary schools are broken into two cycles: Cycle 2 covers grades 6-9, while Cycle 3 covers grades 10-12.

 There are approximately an additional 150 private international schools.